Term of Award

 The most famous problem in Graph Theory is arguably one involving the coloring of graphs so that maps may be further studied.
 Having many impressive applications, graph coloring has appropriately generated a vast amount of interest, something now manifested in an abundance of research.
 As a small contribution to the field, the objective of this thesis is to further investigate certain possibilities of graph coloring where rainbow-colored subgraphs are of special interest.
 In particular, the conditions forcing the existence of multicolored paths and the structures formed by forbidding certain rainbow-colored subgraphs will be explored.

 Pyron, Brian A., "The Forcing and Forbidding of Rainbow-Colored Subgraphs with Implications" (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1454.

 Research Data and Supplementary Material